swainechen/chenlab-training/websites/gis-aws/content/04-AttachStorage/03-AttachVolume.md

 ![Copy Paste](/images/hpc-aws-parallelcluster-workshop/EC2RunningInstances.png)

 6. In the EC2 Details section select **Storage** to see the **Block devices** attached to the instance.
-Notice the new Volume just created attached as an additional Block Device with a Volume ID, Device Name and Volume size.
+Notice the new volume just created attached as an additional Block Device with a Volume ID, Device Name and Volume Size.

 ![Copy Paste](/images/hpc-aws-parallelcluster-workshop/Ec2AttachedVolume.png)